High-rate intercity quantum key distribution with a semiconductor single-photon source: Results

 To evaluate the performance of real-world QKD over the fibre link, the truth table is measured by accumulating the coincidence histograms between the reference laser and QD signals from the receiver ports, while four polarisation states are statically encoded by the transmitter.
-An automatic polarisation compensation algorithm at the receiver is developed by minimising the locally measured QBER, in order to counteract polarisation fluctuations of the fibre link (see Supplementary \cite{supplementary2023_qkd}).
+An automatic polarisation compensation algorithm at the receiver is developed by minimising the locally measured QBER, in order to counteract polarisation fluctuations of the fibre link (see Supplementary Information Sec. \Romannum{2}.B).
 Fig. \ref{fig:field_qkd}(c) illustrates the normalised truth table, obtained with a CR of \SI{228}{\MHz} and a measurement time of more than \SI{6}{\hour} for each encoded state.
 The diagonal histograms in the table correspond to the sifted keys that are usable for error correction and privacy amplification, and the grey histograms illustrate the discarded keys by basis sifting.
 A fidelity of \SI{99.6}{\percent} is extracted from the projection on the ideal truth table with flawless key decryption.
 By now measuring the time-dependent truth table, eventually the A-SKR, F-SKR, and QBER time traces are obtained and displayed in Fig. \ref{fig:field_qkd}(d).
-In addition to extracting the raw time tags, temporal filtering with a 2D-filter is applied by monitoring the $g^{(2)}$ and truth table histograms in order to maximise the SKRs and minimise the QBERs \cite{Gao2021,supplementary2023_qkd}.
-The fluctuation of the SKR and QBER while the $\ket{H}$ state is projected onto Z basis, results from the sensitive fibre coupling of $\ket{H}$ signals on the receiver module.
-Nevertheless, the averaged QBER of \SI{0.65}{\percent} over such a transmission loss is the lowest value achieved so far in QKDs with SPSs.
-This leads to efficient extraction of secret keys from the X basis, according to the keys sifted by the Z basis for phase error rate estimation.
-The average A-SKR and F-SKR are then obtained to be $\SI{10.93(1.19)}{\kilo\bits\per\second}$ and $\SI{5.35(0.58)}{\kilo\bits\per\second}$, respectively.
-Such SKRs allow for, e.g., live encryption of speech between the two cities via the shared keys \cite{McCree1995}.
+In addition to extracting the raw time tags, temporal filtering with a 2D-filter is applied by monitoring the $g^{(2)}$ and truth table histograms in order to maximise the SKRs and minimise the QBERs \cite{Gao2021} (see detail in Supplementary Information Sec. \Romannum{7}).
+The fluctuation of the SKR and QBER while the $\ket{H}$ state is projected onto Z basis, results from the sensitive fibre coupling of $\ket{H}$ signals on the receiver module. {Nevertheless, the dynamic temporal filter reduces the blinking-corrected $g^{(2)}(0)$ from {$\sim$\SI{6.24}{\percent}} to {$\sim$\SI{4.75}{\percent}} with the averaged window size $\sim${\SI{3.56}{\nano\second}} in the full duration of Fig. {\ref{fig:field_qkd}}(d).
+The averaged QBER down to {\SI{0.646(0.002)}{\percent}} is therefore the lowest value achieved over such a transmission loss so far in QKDs with SPSs, by excluding the {$\sim$\SI{1.17}{\kHz}} noise rate from the raw key rate of {$\sim$\SI{103.16}{\kHz}}.
+This leads to efficient extraction of secret keys from the X basis, according to the keys sifted by the Z basis for phase error rate estimation.} The average A-SKR and F-SKR are then obtained to be $\SI{10.93(1.19)}{\kilo\bits\per\second}$ and $\SI{5.35(0.58)}{\kilo\bits\per\second}$, respectively.
+Such SKRs allow for, e.g., live encryption of speech between the two cities via the shared keys \cite{McCree1995}. {Slow polarisation fluctuations are observed on the fibre link (see Supplementary Information Sec. \Romannum{2}.A.3), allowing for effective polarisation drift compensation.
+For networks in harsh environments where fibres are, e.g., aerially deployed, the time-phase coding protocol {\cite{Takemoto2015}} or time-bin qubits {\cite{Jayakumar2014,Huber2016,Anderson2020,Gines2021}} could be employed with our source, offering less sensitivity to polarisation fluctuations.}